mheberger/delineator/README.md

 ![Nested basins](docs/nested_basins.jpg)

-For a full description, see the manuscript: [Fast, accurate watershed delineation with a hybrid of raster and vector methods] (https://mghydro.com/pages/Heberger_delineation_2025.pdf).
+For a more detailed description, see the manuscript: [Fast, accurate watershed delineation with a hybrid of raster and vector methods] (https://mghydro.com/pages/Heberger_delineation_2025.pdf).